 Is a permit required for my renovation project?

 Most renovation projects in Ontario require a permit of some sort, according to the Ontario Building Code.
 Permits are necessary because they ensure that any building is carried out by the OBC and municipal bylaws governing urban/commercial planning and development.

-Contact your city planning office if you’re unsure what permission or documentation you’ll need, and they’ll be able to walk you through the application process.
+Contact your city planning office if you’re unsure what permission or documentation you’ll need for construction law, and they’ll be able to walk you through the application process.
 Checklists are available in some towns to discover what ordinances your project may be required to follow.
 It’s a binding document to present when asking for a permit in Markham; thus, it helps you make sure you’re applying for the proper permissions.